Kitware/SMTK/doc/userguide/attribute/file-syntax.rst

 The children of these elements include <Cat> elements whose values are category names.
 These elements can optionally include an XML attribute called **Combination** which can be set to *Or* or *And*.
 If set to *And*, all of the categories listed must be active in the owning attribute resource in order for the set to be considered *satisfied*.
 If *Or* is specified, then only one of the categories need to be active in order for the set to be *satisfied*.
 The default is *Or*.

-The CategotyInfo Element itself can have the following XML Attributes:
+The CategoryInfo Element itself can have the following XML Attributes:

 .. list-table:: XML Attributes for <CategoryInfo> Element
    :widths: 10 40